JamesAmato/cmb-ml/README.md

 Beam Smoothing
 - [ ] Is beam smoothing (smoothing_and_coordinate_transform) correctly applied?
 - [ ] Is the nside for that correct?
-- [ ] Is the lmax for that correct?
+- [ ] **Is the lmax for that correct?**
   - I've seen [the ANAFAST documentation](https://healpix.sourceforge.io/html/fac_anafast.htm) and find it somewhat confusing.
 I currently use 2*lmax.
   - There may be ringing in the images around the bright spot in the middle.
 More occurs when I use nside_sky=nside_out, but still some nevertheless.
 - [ ] Is this method sufficient, or should RIMO's be used?

 Noise
-- [ ] **Is noise correctly determined**?
+- [?]
+Is noise correctly determined?
 There is a process of scaling down the resolution of some variance signal, then finding the square root of that to serve as standard deviation for Gaussian draws.
   - I think this has been fixed using the power parameter for ud_grade() when creating the noise cache
 - [ ] Why is noise for polarization so large?
 It seems to drown out other signals.
   - This is currently improved, but may need more work?